mark-me/mixtape-society/docs/development/musiclib.md

 1. **Startup** – `MusicCollection` creates a `CollectionExtractor`.
 The extractor initializes the SQLite schema and launches the writer thread.
 1. **Initial population** – If the DB is empty, `MusicCollection` schedules a rebuild.
 The rebuild walks the entire `music_root`, enqueues an `INDEX_FILE` event for every supported file, and updates `indexing_status.json` so the UI can show progress.
 1. **Live updates** – The `watchdog` observer fires on every create/modify/delete. `_Watcher` converts those into `IndexEvent`s, which the writer thread processes in order, keeping the DB and the FTS mirror perfectly aligned.
 1. **Search** – When the UI calls `search_highlighting`, `MusicCollection` parses the query, builds an FTS‑compatible expression (or a fallback `LIKE` query), runs it against the DB, groups rows by release directory, and returns a dictionary of artists, albums, and tracks plus the list of parsed terms.
+Internally, searches use a multi-pass candidate scoring model with optional reuse of previous search sessions for fast refinements.
 1. **Presentation** – `MusicCollectionUI` highlights the terms, builds click‑queries (`artist:…`, `release_dir:…`), and hands the ready‑to‑render JSON back to the front‑end.
 Lazy‑loading of an artist’s full discography or an album’s track list is done by re‑issuing `search_grouped` with the stored click‑query.

 ---